Platt Amendment: Aftermath

 Following acceptance of the amendment, the United States ratified a tariff that gave Cuban sugar preference in the U.S. market and protection to select U.S. products in the Cuban market.
-The huge American investment into sugar led to land being concentrated into the hands of the largest sugar mills, however, with estimates that 20% of all Cuban land was owned by these mills.
+The huge American investment in sugar led to land being concentrated into the hands of the largest sugar mills, however, with estimates that 20% of all Cuban land was owned by these mills.
 This led to further impoverishment of the rural masses.
 Workers on the mill were in constant fear of eviction, with cheap imported labor from other parts of the Caribbean keeping wages very low and the prices for independent sugarcane pushed down to a minimum.
 In addition, the mills monopolized the railroads and ran them for private benefit.
 The lack of consumer purchasing power and the limited market available for manufactured goods meant that little industrialization would occur in the decade after the 1903 Treaty of Relations.
 Overall, over $200 million was spent by American companies on Cuban sugar between 1903 and 1913.

 Tomás Estrada Palma, who had once favored outright annexation of Cuba by the United States, became president of Cuba on May 20, 1902.
 He was re-elected in 1905 despite accusations of fraud from his liberal opponents, but was forced to resign along with the rest of the executive when opposition against his rule turned violent.
 The U.S. invoked the Platt Amendment to begin the Second Occupation of Cuba and install a Provisional Government.